 Hair Love by Matthew A. Cherry

-Zuri loves her curly hair even though it has a mind of its own.
-Her daddy has a lot to learn when he styles it for a special occasion, but he will do anything to make Zuri and her hair happy.
+Zuri adores her curly hair, even though it has a mind of its own.
+Her daddy steps up to the challenge, ready to learn and do whatever it takes to make Zuri and her hair shine with joy.

 Hot Day on Abbott Avenue by Karen English